 Types of Outdoor Speakers

 If you are considering purchasing wireless outdoor speakers, it is a good idea to first understand the different types of speakers available.
 There are wireless speakers that are very portable and can just be brought outside and placed on a table.
-There are other types of speakers that can be mounted onto the walls of your home, deck or garage.
+There are other types of speakers that can be mounted on the walls of your home, deck or garage.

 This makes the speakers available whenever you want to use them.
 If you are concerned about mounting the speakers to your home or garage, you can purchase in-ground speakers.
 This type of speaker has a stake the goes into the ground to keep it secure and only part of the speaker sticks out from above the ground.
 If you prefer your speakers to go unnoticed in your yard, then you can use rock speakers that actually look like real rocks and blend in with the landscape of your outdoor space.